abdirizaqali01/foundershouse1/src/README.md

 ### Transition between animations is visible
 - Start idle rotation earlier (decrease 0.80 value in `HelsinkiScene_GLB.ts`)
 - Increase animation duration for smoother deceleration

+### Stars not appearing in night mode
+- Check that `isNightMode` is true in the scene
+- Verify star creation in `createStarfield()` is being called
+- Ensure stars are added to the scene with `scene.add(starGroup)`

+### Loading screen issues
+- Check timing in `App.tsx` phase transitions
+- Verify LoadingScreen and TypingAnimation components are rendering
+- Check CSS animations in respective `.css` files

 ---